dwyl/learn-elm/tutorials/elm-ui/README.md

     flex-direction: row;
 }
 ```
-`display:flex` has full support on all modern/recent web browsers.
+`display:flex` has full support on all modern/recent web browsers. <br />
 see: https://caniuse.com/#feat=mdn-css_properties_display_flex <br />
 More detail:
 https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout

+The first argument to `row` is a `list` of attributes.

 ```elm
 row [ width fill, centerY, spacing 30 ]
 ```
-The first argument to `row` is a `list` of attributes.

 In this case `width fill` means the
-row should occupy the full width of the viewpor.
+row should occupy the full width of the viewport.
-`centerY` means the row should be vertically aligned to the center of the page.
+`centerY` means the row should be _vertically_ aligned
+to the center of the page.
 `spacing 30` is the spacing between the row elements,
 in this case a _minimum_ of `30px`.